fmpoliveira/aiggregator-catalog/README.md

 ### JavaScript Frameworks
 - [React](https://react.dev): React is a JavaScript library for building user interfaces using components, enabling developers to create web and native apps efficiently.
 It supports interactivity, integrates with frameworks like Next.js, and fosters a global community.
 React's architecture allows seamless data fetching and rendering across platforms, enhancing user experience.

+### Productivity Tools
+- [Taskade AI](https://www.taskade.com/ai/): Taskade AI is an AI-powered productivity platform that enhances task management for teams with over 1000 templates, customizable AI agents, and smart automation features, offering effective communication, workflow optimization, and tools for various industries and roles.